 CYBERLAW: PROBLEMS OF POLICY AND JURISPRUDENCE IN THE INFORMATION AGE (4th ed., 2010) (with Patricia Bellia, Paul Berman, and David Post)

 GOVERNING THE KNOWLEDGE COMMONS (eds.
 Brett Frischmann, Michael Madison & Katherine Strandburg, Oxford University Press, forthcoming 2013)

 Articles in Peer Reviewed Journals

-Revisiting the Marginal Cost Controversy, Journal of Economic Perspectives (forthcoming Spring 2014) (with Christiaan Hogendorn, Wesleyan University, Economics)
+Revisiting the Marginal Cost Controversy, Journal of Economic Perspectives (Spring 2014) (with Christiaan Hogendorn, Wesleyan University, Economics)

-Two Enduring Lessons from Elinor Ostrom, Journal of Institutional Economics (forthcoming 2013)
+Two Enduring Lessons from Elinor Ostrom, Journal of Institutional Economics (2013)

 Compliance Institutions in Treaties, 7 Review of Law and Economics (2011) (with Jim Hartigan, University of Oklahoma, Economics)

 Revitalizing Essential Facilities, 75 Antitrust Law Journal 1 (2008) (with Spencer Weber Waller, Loyola University Chicago)

 Network Neutrality and The Economics of an Information Superhighway, 47 Jurimetrics 383 (2007) (with Barbara van Schewick, Stanford)